Chirag-ahir/SFC-Preparation/README.md

 - We can add max 256 columns in report
 - Report can display max 2000 records
 - In joined report we can add 5 blocks<br>

+How many types of reports do we have in Salesforce?
+Standard and Custom

+How many report types do we have in Salesforce?
+We have two report types in Salesforce
+- Standard Report Type
+- Custom Report Type

+How many types of report formats do we have in Salesforce?
+We have four report formats available in Salesforce
+- Tabular
+- Summary
+- Matrix
+- Joined

 What is customer report?<br>
 The Customer Report in Salesforce is a type of report that focuses on customer data and interactions.
 It typically includes information about customer accounts, contacts, activities, and history of interactions. <br> Customer reports in Salesforce can be classified based on various criteria such as:<br>